-Dr. Eisen is also an associate professor of genetics, genomics, and development in the Department of Molecular and Cell Biology at the University of California, Berkeley.
+Dr. Eisen is also a professor of genetics, genomics, and development in the Department of Molecular and Cell Biology and a professor of integrative biology at the University of California, Berkeley.

-But sifting through the mountains of data that Brown's lab was collecting was only part of the challenge.
-What Eisen and his lab mates really needed was more biological context for their data.
+While tools that sift through mountains of microarray data are important, what Eisen and his lab mates really needed was more biological context for that data.
 “When you’re working on just one gene at a time, you can know everything there is to know about that gene,” he says.
-“But when you shift to studying the entire genome, you can only know a tiny fraction of the relevant information you need to interpret an experiment.”
+“But when you shift to studying the entire genome, you can only know a tiny fraction of the relevant information needed to interpret an experiment.”

-Realizing that patterns and principles are more likely to emerge when scientists compare the genomes of related species than by studying the stream of As, Ts, Gs, and Cs in a single genome, Eisen helped spur a major international effort to sequence the genomes of 12 species of Drosophila.
-His lab led the labor-intensive analysis of the data that project generated.
-The information from the "12 Genomes Project," published in 2007, is serving as a rich resource for Drosophila researchers.
+Realizing that patterns and principles are likely to emerge when scientists compare the genomes of related species, Eisen helped spur a major international effort to sequence the genomes of 12 species of Drosophila.
+His lab led the labor-intensive analysis of the data the project generated.
+Information from the 12 Genomes Project was published in 2007 and is a rich resource for fruit fly researchers.

-Eisen's team analyzes these genomes, and those of other flies, and performs detailed experimental dissections of gene regulation in Drosophila embryos.
-"We are trying to take advantage of natural sequence variation," says Eisen.
-"You can think of these genomes as experiments that evolution has already done for you."
+The Eisen lab’s analyses of these genomes and those of other flies are helping reveal how genes are regulated in Drosophila embryos.
+“You can think of these genomes as experiments that evolution has already done for you,” he says.